nlesc-recruit/PowerSensor3/docs/INSTALLATION.md

 There are several options available to customize the firmware build.
 These options can be append to the `make device` and `make upload` commands.

 ## Target microcontroller
-We provided a flag to set whether the firmware is built for and STM32F401 (default) or STM32F407 microcontroller.
+We provided a flag to set whether the firmware is built for an STM32F401 (default) or STM32F407 microcontroller.
 Option name: DEV
 Allowed values: F401, F407
 Example: